-Badger Springs Wash Trail is a 1.5 mile lightly trafficked out and back trail located near Mayer, AZ that features a waterfall and is good for all skill levels.
+Badger Springs Wash Trail is a 1.5 mile lightly trafficked out and back trail located near Mayer, Arizona that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking, camping, horses, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash